tdiprima/OpenAI-Cookbook/README.md

 # OpenAI-recipes

-This repository follows examples and ideas from the [OpenAI Dashboard](https://platform.openai.com/chat-completions) and the [Playground](https://platform.openai.com/playground/chat?models=gpt-4o).
+This repository mainly follows examples and ideas from the [OpenAI Dashboard](https://platform.openai.com/chat-completions) and the [Playground](https://platform.openai.com/playground/chat?models=gpt-4o).

 ## Notes